Last Updated on December 15, 2020

 Will I Survive the Trek?

 The simple answer is yes!
 Particularly by following a solid Inca Trail training plan, you will survive the Inca Trail Trek to Machu Picchu.
-There are few people who don’t make it.
-(My guide only mentioned one, and I’m 99% sure he was kidding).
+There are only a few tales of people who didn’t make it.
+(My guide only mentioned one, and I’m 99% sure he was kidding.)
 By using a training plan and upping your basic fitness level, you can make the long days of the hike easier and enjoy more of your trek.

-My sister Holly was actually the one with the Inca Trail Trek on her bucket list.
+My sister was actually the one with the Inca Trail Trek on her bucket list.
 When she convinced me to do it as a “sisters” trip, I didn’t quite know what I was in for!
-We booked in June for November, so I had almost 6 months to research, train and prepare for the hike to Machu Picchu
+We booked in June for November, so I had almost 6 months to research, train and prepare for the hike to Machu Picchu.

 My Inca Trail Training Schedule